theiterators/pekko-http-quickstart-java.g8/docs/src/main/paradox/testing-routes.md

 @@snip [QuickstartServer.java]($g8srctest$/java/$package$/UserRoutesTest.java) { #testing-post }

-### Complete unit unit test code listing
+### Complete unit test code listing

 For reference, here's the entire unit test code:

 @@snip [QuickstartServer.java]($g8srctest$/java/$package$/UserRoutesTest.java)

-## A note Integration testing routes
+## A note on testing routes integration

 While definitions of "what a pure unit-test is" are sometimes a subject of fierce debates in programming communities, we refer to the above testing style as "route unit testing" since it's lightweight and allows to test the routes in isolation, especially if their dependencies would be mocked our with test stubs, instead of hitting real APIs.

-Sometimes, however, one wants to test the complete "full application", including starting a real HTTP server
+Sometimes however one wants to test the complete "full application", including starting a real HTTP server

 @@@ warning

   Some network specific features like timeouts, behavior of entities (streamed directly from the network, instead of in memory objects like in the unit testing style) may behave differently in the unit-testing style showcased above.

   If you want to test specific timing and entity draining behaviors of your apps you may want to add full integration tests for them.
-For most routes this should not be needed, however, we'd recommend doing so when using more of the streaming features of Akka HTTP.
+For most routes this should not be needed, however we'd recommend doing so when using more of the streaming features of Pekko HTTP.

 @@@